AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 StudentConnect is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, StudentConnect can get your contact management tasks done faster than traditional GUI apps.

+This application is meant for private tutors to manage their students' information, lessons, attendance and payments.

 * Table of Contents
 {:toc}